RSNA/ASNR Comparative Effectiveness Research Training

 - Develop a grant proposal for imaging related CER.

-- Be junior faculty or senior trainee in radiology, radiation oncology and nuclear medicine academic departments.
-Mid-career faculty and research investigators with an MD or PhD degree, or equivalent, may also be considered.
+- Be junior faculty or senior trainee in radiology, radiation oncology or nuclear medicine academic departments.
+Mid-to-senior career faculty, international radiologists and research investigators with an MD or PhD (or equivalent) may also be considered.

 - Not have been principal investigators on an externally funded CER project.

-- Have the support of the department chair at his or her institution, including release time to attend the 1½-day, in-person workshop and time to complete all assignments.
+- Have the support of the department chair at their institution, including release time to participate in the live virtual workshop and time to complete all assignments.

 - Have a viable research idea known to match current CER priorities.

-- Have a mentor, preferably from his or her home institution, who has been successful at conducting CER; is committed to helping the participant throughout the program and grant application process; and is willing to provide written input on selected portions of the proposal throughout the program.
+- Have a mentor, preferably from their home institution, who has been successful at conducting CER; is committed to helping the participant throughout the program and grant application process; and is willing to provide written input on selected portions of the proposal throughout the program.

-LocationThe 1½-day, in-person session is held at RSNA headquarters, 820 Jorie Blvd., Oak Brook, Illinois.
+LocationThe workshop has been changed to a live virtual format.
 Over the course of the year, there will also be web-based lectures and web-based small group grant proposal review discussions.

 Explore more RSNA opportunities